cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/03-mutau.md

 ---
-title: "Prep: Muons and Taus"
+title: "Muons and Taus"
 teaching: 10
 exercises: 0
 questions:
 - "How are muons and taus treated in CMS OpenData?"
 objectives:
-- "Learn member functions for common track-based quantities"
+- "Learn member functions for muon track-based quantities"
-- "Learn how to connect a physics object with a generator-level particle"
 - "Bookmark informational web pages for different objects"
-- "Learn member functions for identification and isolation of objects"
+- "Learn member functions for identification and isolation of muons and taus"
-- "Learn member functions for detector-related quantities"
-- "Practice accessing and saving these quantities"
 keypoints:
-- "Objects are matched to generator-level particles based on spatial relationships."
-- "Other quantities such as impact parameters and charge have common member functions."
+- "Track access may differ, but track-related member functions are common across objects."
 - "Physics objects in CMS are reconstructed from detector signals and are never 100% certain!"
-- "Identification and isolation algorithms are important for reducing fake objects."
+- "Muons and taus typically use pre-configured identification and isolation variable member functions."
 - "Member functions for these algorithms are documented on public TWiki pages."
 ---